immunogenomics/symphony/README.md

 devtools::install_github("immunogenomics/harmony")
 ```

-We have observed the following installation errors regarding
+We have been notified of the following installation errors regarding
 `systemfonts`, `textshaping`, and `ragg` (which are all required by
 `ggrastr`):